dumpus-app/dumpus-api/README.md

 * Start flower worker to monitor the celery ones.
 --> `celery --app tasks flower --port=5566`

-* Start celery worker for downloads.
+* Start celery worker for packages.
 --> `celery --app tasks worker --loglevel INFO --queues default --hostname worker-default@%h`

-* Start celery worker for package analyses.
---> `celery --app tasks worker --loglevel INFO --queues packages --hostname worker-analysis@%h --concurrency 3`
+We will only use a single task that will handle the downloading and the parsing, as they have to be executed on the same server.

 ### Encoding/Decoding of saved packages